 When to see bioluminescence in San Diego

-Unfortunately, bioluminescence in San Diego is not predictable enough to say when exactly it will happen.
-But when it does show up (often in the warmer months and about once every year or two) it shows up beautifully.
-It can last anywhere from a few days to a few weeks or more.
+Unfortunately, the bioluminescence in San Diego is not predictable enough to say when exactly it will happen.
+But when it does show up it shows up beautifully.
+The bioluminescent waves often occur in the warmer months, about once a year or two.
+They can last anywhere from a few days to a few weeks and sometimes even longer.

 San Diego Bioluminescence

 One of the cool things about the San Diego bioluminescence is that it is caused by algae blooms of Lingulodinium polyedra.
-But (unlike in some places) these dinoflagellates do not usually produce yessotoxin in San Diego.
+But unlike in other places, these dinoflagellates do not usually produce yessotoxin in San Diego.
 But what does that mean?
 It simply means it is usually safe to swim, surf, etc. in the water while it is glowing!

-But even if you don’t feel like getting in the water to experience the bioluminescence, San Diego is still an excellent place to watch this phenomenon because the beaches here are incredibly beautiful.
-You can observe the glowing waves from Sunset Cliffs and watch as the rocks on the shore glow when the waves dash down on them, or you can choose a beach like La Jolla Shores where you will find the waves glowing in the open expanse of the ocean.
+But even if you do not feel like getting in the water to experience the bioluminescence, San Diego is still an excellent place to watch this phenomenon, because the beaches here are incredibly beautiful.
+You can observe the glowing waves from Sunset Cliffs and watch as the rocks on the shore glow when the waves dash down on them.
+Alternatively, you can choose a beach like La Jolla Shores, where you will find the waves glowing in the open expanse of the ocean.

 With so many options of where to see the bioluminescence when it happens, it really is a treat to experience this phenomenon in San Diego.
-So next time you hear a whisper about someone seeing bioluminescence here, get yourself to San Diego to explore one of these beautiful beaches at night.
+So next time you hear a whisper about someone seeing bioluminescent waves there, get yourself to San Diego to explore one of these beautiful beaches at night.
 And you just may get to see the bioluminescent waves for yourself!